camunda/camunda-docs-manual/content/user-guide/process-engine/multi-tenancy.md

   .send();
 ```

-When a signal is thrown within a process (i.e. intermediate signal event or signal end event) then the signal is delivered to definitions and executions which belongs to same tenant as the calling execution or no tenant.
+When a signal is thrown within a process (i.e., intermediate signal event or signal end event) then the signal is delivered to definitions and executions which belong to the same tenant as the calling execution or no tenant.

 ### Create a Case Instance

-To create an instance by key of a case definition which is deployed for multiple tenants, the tenant identifier has to pass to the {{< javadocref page="?org/camunda/bpm/engine/runtime/CaseInstanceBuilder.html" text="CaseInstanceBuilder" >}}.
+To create an instance by key of a case definition which is deployed for multiple tenants, the tenant identifier has to be passed to the {{< javadocref page="?org/camunda/bpm/engine/runtime/CaseInstanceBuilder.html" text="CaseInstanceBuilder" >}}.

 ```java
 caseService